HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Brisket Defined

-Location of brisket on a side of beefBrisket is cut from the breast section of a side of beef.
-Each beef carcass renders two whole briskets.
+Brisket is cut from the breast section of a side of beef.
+Each beef carcass renders only two whole briskets.

 The flat is just that: Sort of a flat, rectangular piece of meat that makes up the majority of the whole brisket.
-This is the portion that is cut across the grain into slices and served on a plate or in a sandwich.
-You've probably seen the flat in the meat case at the supermarket, separated from the point and with most fat removed, ready for braising in the oven.
+This is the portion that is sliced across the grain and served on a plate or in a sandwich.
+You’ve probably seen the flat in the meat case at the supermarket, separated from the point and with most fat removed, ready for braising in the oven.

 The flat and point are separated by a very thick vein of fat running between them.
 This fat extends over the entire surface of the flat, becoming thinner at the end opposite the point.
 This layer of fat is sometimes referred to as the "fat cap".
 Thick fat may also wrap around one edge of the brisket flat, especially near the point.